Drnava: History

 In historical records the village was first mentioned in 1364.
+Before the establishment of independent Czechoslovakia in 1918, Drnava was part of Gömör and Kishont County within the Kingdom of Hungary.
+From 1938 to 1945, it was again part of Hungary as a result of the First Vienna Award.

 Geography

-The village lies at an altitude of 382 metres and covers an area of 26.906 km².
+The village lies at an altitude of 382 metres and covers an area of 26.906 km2.

 It has a population of about 675 people.